Canadian Olympic Committee praises health measures ahead of Friday's opening of Tokyo Olympics | CBC Sports

 The Parade of Nations will be noticeably smaller — Team Canada will have only 30 to 40 athletes marching into the venue behind flag-bearers Miranda Ayim, a basketball player, and Nathan Hirayama of the men's rugby sevens team The full team is 370, Canada's largest contingent of athletes for a Games since 1984 in Los Angeles.

 "We are celebrating our common humanity together.
-This can be a symbol of hope," said COC president Tricia Smith.
+This can be a symbol of hope," Smith said.
 "We've never felt more united.
 We've never felt stronger."

 Comments